Dxgamer7405/FNF-Kade-Engine-Android-Porting/README.md

 	}
 ```

-And somehow you finished adding the android controls to your psych engine copy
+And somehow you finished adding the android controls to your kade engine copy

-now on every state/substate add
+now on every state/substate add (this is the most confusing part, I suggest to check my Kade Engine ports)
 ```haxe
 #if android
 addVirtualPad(LEFT_FULL, A_B);